 A broad array of scenarios can constitute FCA (False Claims Act) violations.
-Healthcare fraud cases include coding false claims; DRG false claims; PPS false claims; Medicare kickbacks; outpatient PPS false claims fraud; Stark law violations; DME fraud; and DRG fraud, are brought by whistleblowers, who typically have previously attempted to call attention to the problem within their company.
-Qui tam, which is a feature of the False Claims Act, is a unique mechanism that allows persons and entities with evidence of fraud against federal programs to sue the wrongdoer on behalf of the government.
+Healthcare Fraud cases include: coding false claims, DRG false claims, PPS false claims, Medicare kickbacks, outpatient PPS false claims fraud, Stark law violations, DME fraud, and DRG fraud.
+The cases are brought by whistleblowers, who typically have previously attempted to call attention to the problem within their company.
+Qui tam, which is a feature of the False Claims Act, is a unique mechanism that allows individuals and entities with evidence of fraud against federal programs to sue the wrongdoer on behalf of the government.
 Currently, qui tam provisions include strong financial incentives to file a lawsuit on behalf of the federal government.

-Healthcare fraud cases including coding false claims, DRG false claims, PPS false claims, outpatient PPS false claims, kickbacks, Stark law violations, DME fraud, and DRG fraud (DRG creep) now comprise the majority of all False Claims Act cases.
-As a percentage of the total False Claims Act lawsuits filed each year, qui tam lawsuits have steadily increased from 12% in fiscal year 1987, over 45% in 2007, to 65% in 2011.
+Healthcare Fraud cases including coding false claims, DRG false claims, PPS false claims, outpatient PPS false claims, kickbacks, Stark law violations, DME fraud, and DRG fraud now comprise the majority of all False Claims Act cases.
+As a percentage of the total False Claims Act lawsuits filed each year, qui tam lawsuits have steadily increased from 12% in fiscal year 1987 to over 45% in 2007, to the overwhelming majority percentage in the last decade.

 A. FALSE BILLING